tymedina100/patch-files/freelancer-cold-email-starter-pack.md

 - **Customization prompts** so your message sounds specific, not copied
 - **A simple send plan** for your first 25 prospects
 - **A follow-up framework** so you are not relying on one email
+- **A lightweight tracker** for prospects, sent dates, follow-up dates, and replies

 ---